TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 one and given expression through the senses.

 Yet we meet him, with most of his powers lost and a magical orb inside him.
-An orb that needs to be fed with magic, otherwise it will erupt with such power that it would level cities.
+An orb that needs to be fed with magic, otherwise it will erupt with such power that it would level a city.
 We feed him with magical artifacts from which he can consume the Weave, but soon this proves too little.
 His time is running out and here we learn of Gale's folly:

 > You see, no matter how powerful a wizard we mortals can become, we never scratch more than the surface of the Weave.
 Mystra keeps us in check.
 There are boundaries she doesn't let us cross.
 Yet every time I was with her, I stood on the precipice, gazing into the wonders that lay beyond.
 I sought to cross her boundaries.